Interview with Cara Reed: Decadent Gluten-Free Vegan Baking

 Cara Reed is a food star in the making.
 Her food, found at her blog Fork and Beans, is not only creatively and thoughtfully made, but also beautifully photographed and described.
 She delights in the food she makes, which is doubly wonderful, because she started making it because it challenged her abilities.

-We're so pleased that Cara took some time out to talk to us about her upcoming cookbook (set to be released Aug.
-5, 2014,) her blogging life, and more.
+We're so pleased that Cara took some time out to talk to us about her cookbook, her blogging life, and more.
 She is a gluten-free goddess.
 Trust us.

 And read on.